 1. Lower interest rate and fees (and of course, a lower APR)

 The APR is the most important factor.
 You can save a large amount on your debt consolidation loan with a lower interest rate.
 But with a higher one, you’re just killing your credit score.
-Also watch out for any hidden fees.
+Also, watch out for any hidden fees.

 2. Help from certified experts

-A lot of people do not have good financial knowledge and how things like these work.
+A lot of people do not have the good financial knowledge and how things like these work.
 Therefore, it’s necessary that you get a good debt consolidation lender that would help you out by guiding you through the whole process.